-9.2 Some of our external third parties are also based outside the EEA/Switzerland so their processing of your personal data will involve a transfer of data outside those areas.
+9.2 Some of our external third parties are also based outside the EEA/UK/Switzerland so their processing of your personal data will involve a transfer of data outside those areas.

-(a) We will only transfer your personal data to countries that have been deemed to provide an adequate level of protection for personal data by the European Commission and/or Swiss Federal Data Protection and Information Commissioner (FDPIC).
-For further details, see European Commission: Adequacy of the protection of personal data in non-EU countries; and Swiss FDPIC: Transborder data flows and the UK ICO’s data protection and Brexit guidance;
+(a) We will only transfer your personal data to countries that have been deemed to provide an adequate level of protection for personal data by the European Commission, UK ICO and/or Swiss Federal Data Protection and Information Commissioner (FDPIC).
+For further details, see European Commission: Adequacy of the protection of personal data in non-EU countries; Swiss FDPIC: Transborder data flows and the UK ICO’s data protection and Brexit guidance;

-(b) Where we use certain service providers, we may use specific contracts approved by the European Commission and Swiss FDPIC which give personal data the same protection it has in Europe.
+(b) Where we use certain service providers, we may use specific contracts approved by the European Commission, UK ICO and/or Swiss FDPIC which give personal data the same protection it has in Europe.
 For further details, see (for both EU and Switzerland) European Commission: Model contracts for the transfer of personal data to third countries and, in the UK, refer to the ICO’s guidance regarding the standard contractual clauses; and

-9.4 Please contact us using the contact details at the top of this Privacy Notice if you want further information on the specific mechanism used by us when transferring your personal data out of the EEA or Switzerland.
+9.4 Please contact us using the contact details at the top of this Privacy Notice if you want further information on the specific mechanism used by us when transferring your personal data out of the EEA, UK or Switzerland.